Skip to Main Content

 Dec 7, 2021

-A Maryland House committee voted to advance the congressional map prepared by the Legislative Redistricting Commission instead of the map prepared by the Governor's advisory Citizens Redistricting Commission.
+A House committee voted to advance the Legislative Redistricting Commission's congressional map instead of the map prepared by the advisory Citizens Redistricting Commission.

 Nov 9, 2021